alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/castle-mvc-and-verify-fluent-registration.md

 tags: [Castle]
 categories: [Castle]
 ---
 I have a little application that has a custom MVP pattern implemented in Winform.
-Instead of using configuration file to register all the View (implemented by windows Forms) I decided to move towards fluent configuration to use a â€œconvention over configurationâ€.
+Instead of using configuration file to register all the View (implemented by windows Forms) I decided to move towards fluent configuration to use a *convention over configuration*.
 My convention is that all View lives in a specific namespace, and you can simply use this registration (I have a IoC static wrapper class that exposes fluent registration).

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 IoC.FluentRegistration(